poinck/weo/README.md

 # Readme: weo

 **watch episode of:**
-`weo` is a very simple video-podcast-script to watch the last episode of a RSS-feed with video-content in MP4-format.
+`weo` is a very simple video-podcast-script to watch the last episode of a RSS-feed with video-content or everything that is supported by the youtube-dl backend of *`mpv`*.

-*New: The current version of "weo" supports youtube-channel-rss.
+*New (Sep 2019): The current version of "weo" supports youtube-channels.
 Player needs to be "mpv", see 'Configuration'.*

 ## Dependencies